 newsnews.ai

-Antarctic Ice Core Provides Longest Continuous Climate Record
+Antarctic Ice Core Provides Longest Continuous Record of Earth's Climate

-Researchers have extracted a 2.8-kilometre-deep ice core providing an uninterrupted record of Earth's atmospheric conditions stretching back 1.2 million years.
+A Europe-wide collaboration has extracted a 2.8-kilometre-deep ice core in Antarctica that reveals atmospheric conditions dating back 1.2 million years.

 By NewsNews AI